amrelngm6/medians-calendar-vue3/README.md

 import PortalVue from "portal-vue";
 Vue.use(PortalVue);

-import { Kalendar } from 'kalendar-vue';
+import { MediansCalendar } from 'medians-calendar-vue';
 ...
 components: {
-	Kalendar,
+	MediansCalendar,
 	...
 },
 ```